 Improving Sodium Tolerance of Plants

 Sodium in soil that is not at toxic levels can easily be leached out by flushing the soil with fresh water.
-This requires applying more water than the plant needs so excess leaches away the salt from the root zone.
+This requires applying more water than the plant needs so the excess waterrde leaches away the salt from the root zone.

 Another method is called artificial drainage and is combined with leaching.
 This gives the excess salt laden water a drainage area where water can collect and be disposed of.